| (From Chapter 16:) Richard paused before the great

 destroy her whole world.
 She was of legal age--Anne could marry

 anyone she chose.
 He wondered if his aunt was quite sane.
+"I think there is nothing

 more we can say about this or any other matter.
 I will leave

 you now.
 Farewell, Aunt."
 Richard turned to leave.
+Lady Catherine called out.

 "Richard, I have not forgotten how you mistreated me when